-Get a higher feed-in tariff without relying on the government
+Get a higher feed-in tariff through your electricity company

 Great!
 Let’s continue 🙂 .

 First of all, despite the relatively bleak situation feed-in tariffs are currently at, rest assured that you can still make decent money from ‘exporting’ your excess generation capacity to the grid, as this video demonstrates:

 Like pretty much with anything else in life, knowledge is power and if you get savvy, you win! 🙂

 Getting savvy with your feed-in tariff

-The plans vary based on the solar feed-in tariff and the percentage of discount you get on the electricity that you end up ‘importing’ from the grid.
+The plans vary based on the solar feed-in tariff and the percentage of the ‘pay on time’ discount you get on the electricity that you end up ‘importing’ from the grid.

 The higher the solar feed-in tariff (i.e. what you get for ‘exporting’ power), the lower the discount on electricity the household draws from the grid (i.e. what you pay for ‘importing’ power).

-Saying that, however, in order to secure the maximum solar feed-in tariff, you will need to opt for the plan that offers the lowest discount on electricity imported from the grid.
+In order to secure the highest solar feed-in tariff, you will need to opt for the plan that offers the lowest discount on electricity imported from the grid.

 This means that if you usually export a lot of power to the grid, you should go for the highest feed-in tariff.